Skip to Content

 Helsinki is compact, very family friendly and easy to get around.
 My group managed to squeeze two-or three-days’ worth of activities into the 36 hours and still didn’t get to see as much as we wanted.

-a street tram heads towards helsinki's senate square.
+A street tram heads towards helsinki's senate square.

 I don’t recommend our pace or our short stay.